facebookarchive/redux-react-hook/README.md

 ## Contributing

 Contributions are definitely welcome!
 Check out the [issues](https://github.com/ianobermiller/redux-react-hook/issues) for ideas on where you can contribute.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## Changelog

-- v2.0.0 - Export `StoreProvider` instead of requiring you to pass in context
+- v2.0.0 (Oct 30, 2018) - Export `StoreProvider` instead of requiring you to pass in context
-- v1.0.0 - Initial release
+- v1.0.0 (Oct 25, 2018) - Initial release

 ## License